ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 What you need to know as a developer
 ====================================

-- An example of build script can be found in src/samples/demo/Makefile
+- An example of build script can be found in src/samples/hello/Makefile
-- Executable files must start with the 4-bytes-long header 'PRG\0', with their entry point right after it.
-The 'MakeTNS' utility available in the bin/ directory is be used to skip newlib's startup code added before this signature.
 - Pure-assembly programs must define the global symbol "main" after the header:
-  .string "PRG"
 main: .global main
   <...main code...>
 - You may find interesting macros, inline functions and syscalls definition in